 Both districts offer plenty of opportunities for hiking, picnicking, and sightseeing.

-The park is not super big like some others, so if you are short on time, you can visit in just a few hours.
+The park is not super big like some others, so you can visit in just a few hours if you are short on time.
 Saguaro is one of the best Arizona National Parks.

 But I encourage you not to rush through; take your time.
-The visitor center is also pretty small but has a good selection of gifts and other stuff.
+The visitor center is also pretty small but has a good selection of gifts.